What is a Verb in English Grammar?

 - Walking is a very good physical exercise for all human being.

-Verbs are divided into two main categories.
+Verbs are divided into two main types.
 Today we will discuss these two verbs, their examples and sub-categories.
 These two verbs are:

 - Principal verbs